sqlxpert/aws-tag-sched-ops/readme.md

  * Note these AWS technical limitations/oversights:

-    * An IAM user or role that can create an image of an EC2 instance can force a reboot by omitting the `NoReboot` option.
+    * An IAM user or role that can create an image of an EC2 instance can force a reboot by omitting the <code>NoReboot</code> option.
 (Explicitly denying the reboot privilege does not help.)
 The unavoidable pairing of a harmless privilege, taking a backup, with a risky one, rebooting, is unfortunate.

     * Tags are ignored when deleting EC2 images and snapshots.
 Limit EC2 image and snapshot deletion privileges -- even Ec2TagSchedOpsDelete -- to highly-trusted IAM users and roles.